Bikeman868/Urchin/readme.md

 Q: How do I know what path to use when I register with IConfigurationStore?

 A: The path parameter is the path to a node in the JSON configuration file.
-   Use / separators to go move from a JSON object to one of its properties.
+   Use / separators to go from a JSON object to one of its properties.
    For example in this JSON `{section1:{value1:23,value2:87},section2:{}}` A path of /section1/value1 refers to the number 23.